tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 <compare>
 <james {% include timecode %}>

-Do any of you realize <mark fc>how many comments I still get on the [Yuri on Ice video](QxRveV0x2-o.md)</mark> to this day aggressively arguing that the anime is bad representation because you don’t see lips touching during the kiss.
+Do any of you realize <mark fc=false>how many comments I still get on the [Yuri on Ice video](QxRveV0x2-o.md)</mark> to this day aggressively arguing that the anime is bad representation because you don’t see lips touching during the kiss.
 Then again that video still gets comments from -- usually straight women... no... hating, but still -- who *incessantly* deny that there’s any queerness coded or otherwise present in that series.

 </james>
 <comment id="yuri_comments">